We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 Dizziness refers to feelings of lightheadedness, wooziness, or imbalance.
 When left untreated, it can negatively affect your hearing and vision, sometimes resulting in fainting or loss of consciousness.
 Contrary to popular belief, dizziness isn’t a condition in and of itself.
 Instead, it’s a symptom of an underlying health problem.

-Almost everyone experiences dizziness from time-to-time, but if your symptoms persist for more than a day or two, or they interfere with your ability to work or perform other routine tasks, it’s important to seek professional medical help.
+Almost everyone experiences dizziness from time to time, but if your symptoms persist for more than a day or two or they interfere with your ability to work or perform other routine tasks, it’s important to seek professional medical help.

 What are some common causes of dizziness?

-Dizziness can occur for various reasons, including:
+Dizziness can be caused by various reasons, including:

-• Migraine Headache
+• Migraine headache

 • A drop in blood pressure